tamaskis/tridiagonal-MATLAB/README.md

 ## Examples and Additional Documentation

    - See "EXAMPLES.mlx" or the "Examples" tab on the File Exchange page for examples.
-   -  See "DOCUMENTATION.pdf" (included with download, also available at [https://github.com/tamaskis/tridiagonal-MATLAB/blob/main/DOCUMENTATION.pdf](https://github.com/tamaskis/tridiagonal-MATLAB/blob/main/DOCUMENTATION.pdf)) for additional documentation.
+   - See ["Tridiagonal_Matrix_Algorithm__Thomas_Algorithm_.pdf"](https://tamaskis.github.io/documentation/Tridiagonal_Matrix_Algorithm__Thomas_Algorithm_.pdf) (also included with download) for the technical documentation.